T-K-O-H/PythonicRAGReact/README.md

 ## Architecture

-The application consists of two main components:
+The application consists of two main components packaged in a single Docker container:

 1. Backend (FastAPI):
    - Handles file uploads